 Just the visual presentation of the Ramones walking onto that stage and sitting next to Regis and Kathy Lee can be at first look, quite odd.
 The Ramones were dressed, well like the Ramones.
 Regis and Kathy Lee were dressed like, well Regis and Kathy Lee.
 And right there from the start is why it worked.
 Because both camps were being who they were without pretension.
 It was simply an honest interview that at times was funny and extremely entertaining.

 During the interview, Kathy Lee seemed most interested in the wives of the Ramones, specifically Dee Dee.
 The Ramone seated farthest from Kathy Lee and Regis Philbin who at first seemed completely unsettled eventually came across as the most interesting based on Kathy Lee’s inquiries.
 Joey Ramone who had been asked to recite the lyrics to “Teenage Lobotomy,” seemed almost to struggle remembering the lyrics.
-Its one things to sing those words on a nightly basis one hundred miles an hour, but having to wax poetically left Joey almost seemingly making fun of himself.
+Its one thing to sing those words on a nightly basis one hundred miles an hour, but having to wax poetically left Joey almost seemingly making fun of himself.
+Nonetheless, it was all in good fun and spirit.